paulkn/esar/src/pages/blog/2020-03-26-overcome-and-live-out-god’s-promises.md

 The Father knows that you have been called for such a time as this.

-The Lord is inviting all women to rise up, overcome, and live out God's promises.
+The Lord is inviting all women to rise up, overcome, and say yes to Jesus at all costs.

 Esthers Arise!